piet66-peb/RRDTool_API/README.md

 ![](html/img/example.png)

+RDDTool_API provides the possibility to generate default graph definitionss from a database file.
+These can then be further developed manually.

 #### User Web Pages

 The **./html** folder can be used to store user web pages to be called by the API.
 Please note that RRDTool_API doesn't support all features of common web servers.
-It is mainly designed to display pages with generated graphics.
+It is mainly designed to display pages with generated graphs.

 #### Examples